refractionPOINT/lce_doc/docs/features.md

 * Centralized a Billing Point of Contact for all organizations created by members of your domain.

-### White Label
+### Custom Branding

-* White label the web interface with your logo, colors and domain.
+* Customize the web interface for your brand (set your logo, colors, and domain).